-What’s the first priority when booking a trip to New York?
+What’s the first priority when planning to visit New York?
 Looking for the best brunch spots of course!
 If you’re a foodie like me, I hope at least some of my recommendations make your list.
 Brunch in NYC is fantastic!
 There are so many places to choose from.
 There’s literally hundreds, if not thousands, of cafes and coffee shops.

 Whilst most breakfast spots serve the classic American style breakfast – pancakes, bacon, eggs whichever way you want them etc. There are a few gems that dish up healthier brunch menus, with gorgeous interiors, local produce and friendly staff.

 Our favourites were dotted all over the city, which also meant it was great to explore different areas.
 So without further ado, my top 5 are…

 - Supermoon Bakehouse